josmar-crwdstffng/angular/aio/content/guide/testing-pipes.md

 ## Writing DOM tests to support a pipe test

 These are tests of the pipe *in isolation*.
-They can't tell if the `TitleCasePipe` is working properly as applied in the application components.
+They cannot tell if the `TitleCasePipe` is working properly as applied in the application components.

 Consider adding component tests such as this one: